Susan G. Komen Race for the Cure 2015

 The goals of the Race For The Cure Programs are:

-Interesting fact: CUMC has received the award for “Largest Religious Team” for 9 years
+Interesting fact: CUMC has received many awards for “Largest Religious Team”.
+Let's try for that

 Location: Plano campuses of HP and The Campus at Legacy.
 Legacy at Parkwood Drive,